aspirant55/411-spring-2024/assignments/ha-01/readme.md

 office hours or post your questions directly on the `Ed Discussion` forum.

 ## 1. HexDump (45 pts)
-Write a program that reads in a *binary file* and dumps the contents to the *standard output*.
+Write a program that reads in a *binary file* and dumps its contents to the *standard output*.
 It should work similar to the `hexdump` utility.

 > [!TIP]